sjn/toolchain-bikeshed/doc/EXPECTATIONS.md

 * What does your application depend upon?
     - What deployment authorities can supply these dependencies?
     - How about non-deployable dependencies like available disk space, port numbers and network services?
-* Some files may also have to be fixed or even generated before deployment.
+* Some files may also have to be fixed, patched or generated before deployment.
     - How do you handle local patches?
     - Do you want to be able to produce files that contain host- or OS-specific data?
 * Installation context is also important.